 Roll 11 balls of marzipan and place them on top of the cake.
 Decorate with mini easter eggs if you wish.

-I use butter by President available at Rimus Group
+I use ingredients by Lamb Brand and butter by President available at Rimus Group